 Academic Integrity Statement

 Honesty and integrity are marks of Christian character.
 To encourage students to be honest and provide an atmosphere of accountability, Cedarville has an Academic Integrity Policy which prohibits the intentional use of false information, plagiarism, and cheating in any way on academic assignments or measurements.
-Students are asked to sign a statement on any measurement including tests, quizzes and papers, affirming that the work being submitted is their own and completed in accordance with the standards in the Academic Integrity Policy.

 Standards of Conduct